Midlothian boasts 14 beautiful parks and a variety of sport facilities that can be enjoyed by the public and rented for private use as available.

 801 W. Avenue F. & N. 2nd Street (View map) A 2.9-acre, fenced community park located in the center of downtown.
 Kimmel Park has a charming bandstand, pavilion, 1/4-mile perimeter walking trail, benches, water fountain, playground, picnic tables, restrooms, and lots of shade trees.
 There are 85 parking spaces (4 handicapped) at the park.

 Bandstand at Kimmel Park

 Rental hours: 7 a.m. to 9 p.m., 7 days a week

 The bandstand may be reserved (two-hour minimum and subject to availability).
-It has three tables.
+It has two tables.